kosmos-industrie40/kosmos-mediator/README.md

 done
 ```

-To receive the messages form the mediator, you can use the following command:
+To receive the messages from the mediator, you can use the following command:
 ```bash
 mosquitto_sub -h <host> -p <port> -t 'kosmos/analytics/+/+'
 ```

 ## Configuration
-The configuration of the application will be made through two configurations files and command line flags.
+The configuration of the application will be made through two configuration files and command line flags.
 The configuration parameters will be explained in the next three sections.

 ### CLI-Flags